-The EU is debating designating Iran's Revolutionary Guard as a terrorist group.
+The EU designates Iran's Revolutionary Guard as a terrorist group

 The European bloc is tightening sanctions against the Tehran regime for its repression of protesters.

-However, some European countries, such as Belgium, remain hesitant, fearing negative consequences for the Iranian population and arguing that the inclusion of the Guard would have negative repercussions due to the sanctions already imposed on Iranian leaders.
+However, until the last minute, some European countries, such as Belgium, remained hesitant, fearing it could have negative consequences for the Iranian population itself.
+They argued that, given the sanctions already in place against Iranian leaders, the inclusion would be merely symbolic.
 One possible consequence is that EU relations with Iran will become even more complicated, and member states will have a reduced diplomatic presence on Iranian soil.

 Amid fears about Tehran's reaction, the EU's foreign policy chief has asserted that "all risks have already been calculated" and that the EU remains committed to punishing the Iranian regime, and especially its repressive apparatus, more severely.
 "There is nothing to weigh up.
 The EU has the responsibility, even the obligation, to do everything possible to stop this repression," insisted Spanish Foreign Minister José Manuel Albares.